 - Graduate Research Associate (GRA).
 GRAs work closely with a faculty member on the faculty's research project.
 These awards a highly competitive, and are designed to support a graduate student for two years (four semesters) with a salary and a research expense fund.
 (PDF with more information.)

 In order to be considered for a graduate assistantship, you must be...

-- enrolled in a graduate degree program on campus in Boone.
+- enrolled in a graduate degree program.
 If you are not a degree-seeking student, you are not eligible.
 Students enrolled in certificate programs who are not also enrolled in a degree program are not eligible.
 Non-degree and licensure students are not eligible.

 - admitted without provision.
 If you were admitted provisionally, you are not eligible for graduate assistantships during your first semester, but you may hold one after that.

 - a full-time graduate student, enrolled for 9 to 12 semester hours during the fall/spring semester or enrolled for 2 to 6 semester hours during the summer term.
 Courses must be graduate level courses or required prerequisite courses listed on the program of study.
 The only exception to the full-time rule is for students in the semester of graduation, in which case you can be enrolled in 6 hours instead of 9 to 12.